the-unrealist/the-unrealist/_posts/2022-11-21-custom-blueprint-nodes.md

 *This pin accepts a reference to an object that implements the specified interface.

 #### Special Pin Names
-Some names have a special meaning and require the pin to have a specific category and direction.
-These names are also defined in `UEdGraphSchema_K2`.
-Only commonly used names are included in this table.
+There are many "reserved" pin names defined in `UEdGraphSchema_K2`.
+Some of the common ones are:

 <table>
   <thead>